-- Have an electrocardiogram (ECG)

-- Have a breathing test called spirometry

-- Sign your consent form for the surgery.

-- Discuss your home situation and plans for discharge from hospital.
+- Meet the team who will be caring for you while you are in hospital - Have an electrocardiogram (ECG) - Have a breathing test called spirometry - Sign your consent form for the surgery (if not already done) - Discuss your home situation and plans for discharge from hospital

-Either during the pre-admission clinic, or the day before your surgery (if you are already in hospital) you will be seen by the following people:
+Before your surgery, you will be seen by the following people:

-Nursing staff will take a brief history of your past and present health status.
+The Nurse will take a brief history of your past and present health status.
 Your blood pressure, pulse, temperature and weight will be recorded.
-A urine sample and skin swabs will be taken for routine analysis.
+A urine sample and skin swabs will be taken for routine analysis(if not already done)

 The Doctor will take a full medical history and perform a physical examination.
 This will involve routine blood tests (different to the ones your GP organised), and any other necessary investigations.
-A doctor called a cardiothoracic registrar will explain the operation and ask you to sign a consent form.
-Be sure that you understand the operation and ask questions before signing.
+A senior doctor will explain the operation and ask you to sign a consent form.
+Be sure that you understand the operation and ask any questions that you may have before signing.

 The Anaesthetist will discuss your anaesthetic with you.
-It is important that you let them know if you have had any problems with previous anaesthetics.
-The anaesthetist will advise you of when to fast (stop eating and drinking) and what if any medicines to have on the day of your surgery.
-They will also discuss postoperative pain relief with you.
+It is important that you let them know if you have had any problems with previous anaesthetics and provide a detailed list of your current medicines.
+The anaesthetist will tell you when to fast (stop eating and drinking) and what medications to have on the day of your surgery.
+They will also discuss post-operative pain relief with you.

 The Physiotherapist will assess your lung function.
-They will give you instructions on breathing exercises to do after the operation, and how to protect your sternal wound when coughing and moving.
+They will educate you on post-operative physiotherapy and breathing exercises

-A surgical dresser or nurse will use electric clippers to remove hair from your chest and other areas.
-This is done because the operation site needs to be hair free to decrease to risk of infection.
+A surgical dresser or nurse will use electric clippers to remove hair from the surgery site.
+This is done to decrease to risk of infection.